solutions-crypto/near-guildnet-tools/monitor/README.md

 - Step 1

-Set up a new vps to host the grafana server and prometheus 1vcpu and 1gb - 2gb of ram should be enough
+Set up a new vps (Ubuntu LTS) to host the grafana server and prometheus 1vcpu and 1gb - 2gb of ram should be enough

 - Step 2